 It depends on where you’re having your wedding.
 Only some parts of the UK allow legally binding humanist wedding ceremonies.
 In the Republic of Ireland, it’s straightforward.
 Humanist weddings, so long as they are conducted by the Humanist Association of Ireland, have had the same legal standing as a church or civil marriage since 2013.

 UPDATE: Until recently, humanist wedding ceremonies in Northern Ireland were not legally binding.
 In June 2018, thanks to a long campaign by Humanists Laura Lacole and Eunan O'Kane, the Court of Appeal in Belfast ruled that Humanist celebrants must be registered by the state as able to perform legal marriages for couples.
-This means that in future you can have a legal humanist wedding ceremony anywhere on the island of Ireland without need for a separate civil ceremony.
+This means that you can have a legal humanist wedding ceremony anywhere on the island of Ireland without need for a separate civil ceremony.
+YAY!!!!

 Are there specific venues or buildings for Humanist weddings?